aussiebroadwan/tony/README.md

 > **Note:** Make sure to populate the `DISCORD_TOKEN` and `DISCORD_SERVER_ID`
 >           fields with your specific bot details.

-## Current Bot Features

-There are only two main commands currently with Tony, the rest are application rules that run on either specific channels or on all.

-- `ping`:
-    Sends the user a `Pong @<user>!` message.
-This is only for testing.

-    - `ping button`: Responses with a button which the user can press for the same functionality as the `ping` command

-- `remind`:
-    A system to add deplayed message or reminders for users.

-    - `add <time> <message>`: The message to add and when to remind the user
-    - `del <id>`: Deletes a message, assuming the user owns the message
-    - `status <id>`: Get how much time is left on a reminder
-    - `list`: List the ID and times of all the user's reminders

-The following here are Application rules and not commands.
-This means they run on all messages limited to their registered channels, with the exception of `autopin` which is registered for all channels.

-- `tech-news`:
-    A moderation system to ensure posts being made in the `#tech-news` channel is in a specific format.

-- `rss`:
-    A moderation system to ensure posts being made in the `#rss` channel is in a specifc format.

-- `autopin`:
-    A reaction system which automatically pins messages if there are 5 or more 📌 reacts.

 [Go]: https://go.dev/
 [App Commands]: https://discord.com/developers/docs/interactions/application-commands